 The Republic of Ireland and the Palestine Question at the United Nations

-When it joined the United Nations in 1955, the Republic of Ireland based its policy on three main tenets: a strict adherence to the UN Charter, an independent position, and non-membership in the blocs within the institution.
-Joining the UN during the cold war, it refused to join the North Atlantic Treaty Organization after it was established in 1949.
-On 14 August 1958, at a special session of the UN General Assembly, the Irish minister for Foreign Affairs, Frank Aiken, defended the right of return and compensation for Palestinian refugees and the Republic of Ireland started contributing to the United Nations Refugee Fund (UNRWA) in the late 1950s while providing soldiers to the United Nations Observer Group in Lebanon.
+When it joined the United Nations in 1955, the Republic of Ireland based its policy on three main tenets: a strict adherence to the UN Charter , an independent position, and non-membership in the blocs within the institution.
+Joining the UN during the Cold War , it refused to join the North Atlantic Treaty Organization after it was established in 1949.
+On 14 August 1958, at a special session of the UN General Assembly, the Irish minister for Foreign Affairs, Frank Aiken , defended the right of return and compensation for Palestinian refugees and the Republic of Ireland started contributing to the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) in the late 1950s while providing soldiers to the United Nations Observer Group in Lebanon .

-On 27 June 1967, on the aftermath of the Arab-Israeli war earlier in the month, Aiken addressed the UN General Assembly and called for the withdrawal of Israeli forces to the borders preceding the war and for any peace treaty to be “firmly guaranteed” by the UN as well as by a majority of the permanent members of the UN Security Council.
-He claimed that while Israel had the right to defend itself, it had no right to annex the territory of neighboring states or to flout the UN Charter by remaining in the newly occupied territories.
-As for the Old City of Jerusalem, Aiken wished to see it internationalized through “a special United Nations-Arab-Israeli treaty.”
-The issue of refugees was crucial to the Irish politician and he proposed two solutions: restoration of their lands or financial compensation.
-Aiken also stressed the importance of the UNRWA, to which Ireland was an increasingly generous contributor.
+On 27 June 1967, on the aftermath of the Arab-Israeli war earlier in the month, Aiken addressed the UN General Assembly and called for the withdrawal of Israeli forces to the borders preceding the war and for any peace treaty to be “firmly guaranteed” by the UN as well as by a majority of the permanent members of the UN Security Council

 The Republic of Ireland was careful to ensure that its humanitarian commitment to the Palestinian refugees could in no way be interpreted as a partisan political commitment.
 It rejected a proposal by Turkey that the Republic of Ireland become the only non-Muslim country to sign a motion for a resolution on refugees (1968), and it voted against resolution 2535 (1969), which linked the refugee issue to the “inalienable rights of the Palestinians.”
 Ireland regarded the resolution as politicizing the problem by calling into question the very existence of Israel.